KahWee - Web Development, AI Tools & Tech Trends

 sudo apachectl restart

-Now visiting http://cors.kahwee in your browser should load your project.
+Visiting http://cors.kahwee should load your project.

 Testing PHP